Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 And the grace of our Lord becomes even more striking as we see that Canaanite blood was in the lineage of Jesus.
 Much later on in history a Canaanite prostitute, by the name of Rahab, would believe in the Lord with saving faith.
 She would hide the spies who had come to Jericho.
 She spared their lives, and in turn when the walls of Jericho fell, her life and the life of her family was spared.

-God's grace is always greater than our sin.
+God’s grace is always greater than our sin.
 And even though Canaan was put under a curse, there was Canaanite blood in the veins of the One who shed his blood to cover your sins and to cover mine.
-There was Canaanite blood in the veins of the One who made full atonement for the sins of Noah, David, Peter and all the people throughout history who by God's grace have believed in Jesus Christ.
+There was Canaanite blood in the veins of the One who made full atonement for the sins of Noah, David, Peter and all the people throughout history who by God’s grace and Spirit’s power have true saving faith in Jesus Christ alone for salvation.

 Bulletin Outline: